About Our TeamStaff and Board members

 In 1985 and 1986 I did a “Crossroads” school with Youth With A Mission, and then a “Worship, Intercession, and Spiritual Warfare” school with YWAM in 1999.
 At the completion of that school, I went with SRFM on their first outreach in 1999 to Australia and Papua New Guinea.
 In 2000 I joined the staff of SRFM.

 I am the prayer intercessor for both the local and international Ao1 teams.
 I am a member of the Intercessors Team in Montrose County.
 I am the City Coordinator for the National Day of Prayer Task Force.
 I minister to the senior citizens with music in Montrose a couple of times a month.
-I am a grandma eight times and a great-grandma seven times, which I thoroughly enjoy.
+I am a Grandma eight times and a Great-Grandma eight times, which I thoroughly enjoy.